farzadghanei/distutilazy/docs/command-classes.rst

 ***************

 Command classes are where the functionality of each command is implemented.
-Mutiple command classes can be defined in a single module (for example the :mod:`distutilazy.clean` module, defines:
+Mutiple command classes can be defined in a single module, for example the :mod:`distutilazy.clean` defines:

 * :class:`~distutilazy.clean.CleanPyc`: Clean compiled files created by CPython (.pyc files and __pycache__ directories)
 * :class:`~distutilazy.clean.CleanJythonClass`: Clean compiled .class files created by Jython